xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

 contains root name of the MRC file and section numbers.

 .. code-block:: ruby
+   :linenos:
+   :caption: AToJPG

    Function AToJPG 0 0

    # SerialEM Script to save image in buffer A to a jpg image.
-   # Tt reduces image in A by 2 for comfortable JPG density range.
+   # It reduces image in A by 2 for comfortable JPG density range.
 It
    # takes current filename and Z into jpg filename.
 Therefore, MRC file
    # is required to be opened.
-   #
-   # Chen Xu <chen.xu@umassmed.edu>
-   # Created: 2018-04-29
-   # Updated: 2018-04-29

    ReportCurrentFilename 1
    root = $RepVal1